 The online event begins on Thursday, February 18 and concludes on Sunday, February 21, 2021.
 The registration fee of $35 includes: Keynote Presenters; Workshops; Entertainment; Sacred Space; an Intercultural Prayer Experience; and a Youth Track on Friday and Saturday from 2-5 pm.

 TODAY Today, the Religious Education Congress supports the diverse needs of parish leaders by offering workshops in evangelization, liturgy, theology, Scripture, spirituality, morality, parish leadership, detention ministry, peace and justice, as well as adult elementary and early childhood catechesis and youth ministry.

-Our most recent event will be held February 20 (Youth Day) & February 21-23, 2020 and have over 30,000 attending, with 179 speakers presenting 294 workshops in three languages (English, Spanish and Vietnamese) over four days.
+Our most recent event was February 20 (Youth Day) & February 21-23, 2020 and brought together over 30,000 attending, with 179 speakers presenting 294 workshops in three languages (English, Spanish and Vietnamese) over four days.
 Youth Day, which opens the RECongress weekend, traditiaonally has over 10,000 in attendance.
 Our Exhibit Hall has 540 booths with over 1,000 representatives from 246 different companies and organizations.
 (See the 2020 Statistics.)

 Dates for our future events:

 RECongress 2021 - February 18, 2021 (Youth Day) & February 19-21, 2021